-The term 'e-waste' refers to all old electronic appliances that no longer work or are obsolete (television and computer waste only).
+The term 'e-waste' refers to all old computers, computer related products and televisions that no longer work or are obsolete (television and computer waste only).
 Examples of e-waste include printers, televisions, scanners, video game consoles, computers, laptops and monitors, multi-function devices and computer peripherals (keyboard, mouse, disc drives, web cameras, game pads, electrical transformers or motherboards).
 These items can be disposed of at any council waste facility free of charge to be recycled.

 E-waste contains recyclable materials.
 These materials commonly include, but are not limited to: